braillescreen/MarkovifyTest/readme.md

 # MarkovifyTest
 Simple markov testing program.
-Sotf of documented below, but more changes will come to make this structured and include a running section and such things.
+Stuff will be documented below, but more changes will come to make this structured and include a running section and such things.

 ## Notes:
 Use pip install -r requirements.txt inside this dir to get all of those.